neylynn/developer-testing/real-estate-search/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/listings](http://localhost:3000/listings) with your browser to see the result.

+Open [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql) with your browser to see the result for graphql interface.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.